hpe-storage/cinder-ocata/enable_compression_in_ocata.md

-# Instructions to enable 3PAR Compression Feature on Real Madrid Arrays in Openstack Ocata Release of Cinder
+# Instructions to enable Compression Feature on HPE 3PAR Cinder driver for Ocata in Openstack

 ## Pre-requisites